thalpius/Microsoft-ADFS-Info/README.md

 ADFS-Info.exe
 ```

-To convert the private key to the correct binary format on Linix use xxd:
+To convert the private key to the correct binary format on Linux use xxd:
 ```bash
 xxd -r -p keyinput.bin keyoutput.bin
 ```